micmro/performance-bookmarklet/README.md

 ![alt text](https://raw.githubusercontent.com/nurun/resourceTable/gh-pages/readme-assets/perfbook-navigation-timing-waterfall.png "screenshot of navigation timing API waterfall output of bookmarklet on http://walmart.ca/en")

-- It also displays marker if you're setting marks with the [User Timing API](http://www.w3.org/TR/user-timing)
+- It also displays markers and measures if you're setting marks with the [User Timing API](http://www.w3.org/TR/user-timing) (`performance.mark` and `performance.measure`)
-- hover over the bars to get the excact Milliseconds
+- Hover over the bars to see a tooltip with the excact Milliseconds/duration

 ### Resource analysis